 The Fundamentals of How to Record In-Person Podcast Interviews

 From a recording perspective, having a microphone for each person speaking will always yield the best results.
 The farther a person is from a microphone, the more susceptible it will be to picking up noise and echo.
 As well, with each voice having its own microphone, the level and tonality can be adjusted independently.
 While these setups will be the most complex and on the higher end of the price range, it is possible to put one together with a fairly modest budget.
-Still, recording a podcast this way with 4 people would require a substantial investment compared to the lower-cost options.
+Still, recording a podcast this way with several people would require a substantial investment compared to the lower-cost options.

 Highest Cost, Best Audio – Multi-Mic Setup